-I equate the Social Media Value Model to a dating relationship.
+I equate the Social Media Engagement to dating.
 First, you just observe what’s out there.
 Then you broadcast your intent – this might be via an online dating site, or by getting dressed up and going out.
 Once you see someone you like, you introduce yourself and start the conversation.
 Some time passes and you are having a relationship.
 Finally there is the collaboration phase – often known as living together or marriage!
 You wouldn’t move in with someone, or marry them, as soon as you met them – it takes time for know, like and trust to be established.
 Building relationships via social media is no different.

-Where is your business on the Social Media Value Model?
+Where is your business on the Social Media Engagement Model?